awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-apikey.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Enabled`  <a name="cfn-apigateway-apikey-enabled"></a>
 Indicates whether the API key can be used by clients\.
+The default value is *false*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)